tweag/python-monorepo-example/2018-05-29-hello-asterius.md

 As mentioned earlier, there are times we want to expose GHC's inner workings, retrieve its in-memory data or alter its behavior.
 Although GHC has mechanisms like plugins and hooks, ideally we'd like to have a stage 1 GHC available as a Cabal package.
 The advantages are:

 * Decoupling the stage 0 / stage 1 GHC build time configurations.
 For example, currently Asterius requires GHC to disable `TABLES_NEXT_TO_CODE` when performing codegen, but we don't care if the host GHC used to compile Asterius shares the same config.
 Also, we can use a stage 1 GHC which targets 32-bit platform, then we don't need to coerce from 64-bit addresses here and there.
 * Easing the maintainance of custom GHC patches.
 Currently we maintain a `ghc-toolkit` package which works by pasting and patching code from the GHC tree.
-Integrating upstream changes is troublesome, because these patches might break non WebAssembly targets.
+Integrating upstream changes is troublesome, because these patches might break non-WebAssembly targets.

 ### Enhancing the debugging experience